 March , 2012

-PG&E contracted Global to perform surveys of four concrete chambers at two separate Dams; Rock Creek Dam and Cresta Dam both located on the North Fork of the Feather River in Northern California.
+PG&E contracted Global to perform surveys of four concrete chambers at two separate dams; Rock Creek Dam and Cresta Dam, both located on the north fork of the Feather River in Northern California.
 The concrete basins are approximately 25 feet wide by 124 feet long.
-Global divers accessed the structures through a trash rack and 48-inch inlet; which added an additional obstacle.
-The total penetration through the pipe and into the deeper area was approximately 35 feet, plus the additional 124 feet to the end of the chamber, necessitated an in-water tender for every dive.
+Global divers accessed the structures through a trash rack and 48-inch inlet, which added an additional obstacle.
+The total penetration through the pipe and into the deeper area was approximately 35 feet, plus the additional 124 feet to the end of the chamber, which necessitated an in-water tender for every dive.

-A probe and a scanning sonar were utilized to conduct the surveys and determine the depths of the built up sediment.
-At Rock Creek, a Steel Wire Rope was established inside one of the chambers approximately 5 feet off bottom.
-This enabled an MS 1000 sonar to be suspended in order to scan images of the chamber every 5 feet for the entire length.
+A probe and a scanning sonar were utilized to conduct the dam survey and determine the depths of built up sediment.
+At Rock Creek, a steel wire rope was established inside one of the chambers approximately 5 feet off bottom; this enabled an MS 1000 sonar to be suspended in order to scan images of the chamber every 5 feet for the entire length.